DMVis/DMVis/documentation/components/Axis.md

 Sets whether the axis is [draggable](components/Draggable.md).
 For this to work, the `renderLabel` parameter should be set to `true`.

-> Note: Logic for the displacement of the axis should be handled outside this component.
+> Note: Logic for the axis displacement should be handled outside this component.

 ### squashOuterTicks